pirouzmehmandoost/ama_app/README.md

 ## Refine UI-

+- Each numbered section noted above will be generatively added during interaction with the assistant.
+- Generated elements such as text fields can be manually edited or revised by the assistant.
+- Elements may be drag/dropped onto a grid layout.
+- Tooltips and warnings should guide user during report generation.

-I've placed this task as last on my list as the others require more time and learning.
+I've placed this task as last on my list as the others require more time to learn new skillsets.